CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 export default router
 ```

-This is the end of the endpoint definition:
+These are the ends of these endpoint definitions:

-- A `GET` request on `/api/users/current` will end up here, pass through our `auth.required` token authentication, and if successful, use our usersController `getCurrent` property to interact with the database.
+- A `GET` request on `/api/users/current` will end up here, pass through our `auth.required` token authentication, and if successful, use our `users` controller's `getCurrent` property to interact with the database.
-- A `PUT` request on `/api/users/current` will do the same thing, except use the usersController `putCurrent` property.
+- A `PUT` request on `/api/users/current` will do the same thing, except use the `users` controller's `putCurrent` property.

 These properties are functions.